samueljmurray/docs/timber-concepts/readme.md

 ---
 # Timber Concepts

-The concepts section describes the various terms and conepts used within Timber and throughout these docs.
+The concepts section describes the various terms and concepts used within Timber and throughout these docs.